 - supporting service delivery in the built environment

 - assisting city regions to plan and implement policy within the built environment

 - developing well-functioning, sustainable settlements and safer communities.

-Against this backdrop, future activities within the CSIR’s built environment research impact area will also focus on the built environment as a complex system; logistics and infrastructure operations; transport infrastructure; sustainable human settlements; information and communications technology (ICT) and sensors.
+The built environment locally and abroad is a complex system.
+We see out activities focusing primarily on logistics and infrastructure operations; transport infrastructure; sustainable human settlements; information and communications technology (ICT) and sensors.
+Read more...